-On Dec 7, 2011, the 70th anniversary of the bombing of Pearl Harbor, Dr Mendoza’s son, Higinio C. Mendoza, known as Buddy Mendoza, opened the Palawan Special Battalion WW-II Memorial Museum in Puerto Princesa.
+On Dec 7, 2011, the 70th anniversary of the bombing of Pearl Harbor and invasion of the Philippines, Dr Mendoza’s son, Higinio C. Mendoza, known as Buddy Mendoza, opened the Palawan Special Battalion WW-II Memorial Museum in Puerto Princesa.
 Dedicating the Palawan Military museum to his father and the other brave guerrillas that fought during the war.
 The museum boasts artifacts from WW2 and other memorabilia that Buddy has collected over the years.

 From a WW2 era Willy’s jeep to .50 caliber guns, rifles, pistols and photos that chronicle the war era and that of the Palawan POW’s, the museum brings to life a time which many people today never knew of.
 Artifacts from the American Muslim conflict in the early 1900’s and a 1957 Buick are also on display.

 In 1944 the US Military returned to the Philippines to liberate the islands.
 The US had been sending flights over the island and had conducted a few bombing runs.
 The prisoners in Palawan, officially designated as Camp 10-A, had dug air raid shelters in order to escape any bombs dropped on the camp.
 The Japanese army had been seeing ships passing by and had endured a few raids so they knew a landing force was imminent.
 With each bombing run or ship sighting the treatment of the POW’s got worse.